nsbarr/self-therapy/content/posts/ifs.md

 Here, the benefit of structured data over static worksheets becomes apparent.
 With a little engineering effort, the Practice Partner could automatically generate a parts map from the data, illustrating parts and their relationships on a canvas in realtime.
 This would provide individuals with a synoptic view of their inner system, along with the ability to dive into individual parts.

 Once again, AI technology may have a useful role to play here.
 I myself have a very limited visual imagination - it’s hard for me to picture anything in my mind's eye.
-I’m also not a particularly talented drawer.
 So I turned to Midjourney, an AI-powered image generation tool, to illustrate my parts.
 As with ChatGPT, the prompt plays a crucial role in Midjourney; to find an evocative style inspired by the book, I landed on this:

 > black and white pencil sketch of {part description}, dreamlike illustration, harsh realism, storybook illustration, emphasizes emotion over realism, nightmare, detailed sketches